Children can experience art with their whole bodies! [The Hakone Open-Air Museum]

-In addition to the "Picasso Pavilion" and the indoor exhibition hall, where 319 of the world's leading collections are exhibited one after another, the attraction is still in the outdoor sculpture.
+In addition to the Picasso Pavilion, where 319 of the world's leading collections are exhibited one by one, and the indoor exhibition hall, the appeal lies in the outdoor sculptures.

 * Target is elementary school students and younger.

-*Closed due to renovation work until March 19, 2020 (Thursday)
+*Closed for renovation until March 19, 2020 (Thursday)

-《The Hakone Open Air Museum》
+《The Hakone Open-Air Museum》

-[Opening hours] 9:00-17:00 (Admission is until 16:30)
+[Opening hours] 9:00-17:00 (admission until 16:30)

-[Closed] Open daily [Admission fee] General 1,600 yen, university/high school students 1,200 yen, junior high school /elementary school students 800 yen
+[Admission fee] General 1,600 yen, university/high school students 1,200 yen, junior high/elementary school students 800 yen